-The thought of planning a once-in-a-lifetime trip so far in the future — and after being stuck inside so long — is hard; why plan a trip for mid-2021 when one can just wait and see how the next six months play out and make plans then?
-Sure, you can do that, but there are actually many good reasons to go ahead and start planning and booking a trip for 2021 or 2022.
+After a long year stuck at home, though, it’s completely understandable that you want to know when you can take a well-deserved vacation.
+And the thought of planning a once-in-a-lifetime trip so far in the future with so many unknown variables is hard; why plan and book a trip months in advance when one can just wait and see how the next six months play out and make plans then?
+Sure, you can do that, but there are actually many good reasons to go ahead and start planning and booking a trip for mid-to-late 2021 or 2022.

 Flexible cancellation and postponement policies

 Everyone from airlines to cruises to tour operators have changed their policies pertaining to booking, postponing, or canceling a service, making them more flexible than ever.
 The exact policies vary by company, but the gist with most is that, within a set amount of time, you can easily cancel or change dates for your travel with no extra fees.
 You can even find “book now and decide later” policies that allow you to book a trip without set dates and just wait and see when the best time to travel is.
 The new policies are extremely consumer-oriented and make it extremely easy to adjust your travel plans for these rapidly changing times; if there’s a sudden surge of COVID-19 cases in your area right before your trip or the destination you were planning to visit decides to shut down again, you can change plans.
 Knowing that you’re not going to be saddled with fees and extra charges for changing travel dates makes it easier to take the jump and book a trip.

 Every sector of the travel industry is desperate for travelers and the money they bring right now, so in looking to next year and beyond, many hotels, tour operators, airlines, and cruises are offering great deals to entice travelers to reserve a trip in advance.
 From special discounts or rates during select time frames to great perks, you’re bound to find some amazing deals out there if you start looking.